morkid/paginate/README.md

     // Error
     // true if an error has occurred and
-    // paginage.Config.ErrorEnabled is true
+    // paginate.Config.ErrorEnabled is true
     "error": bool,

     // Error Message
     // current error if available and
-    // paginage.Config.ErrorEnabled is true
+    // paginate.Config.ErrorEnabled is true
     "error_message": string,
 }
 ```